rmagee/qu4rtet/docs/docker.md

 # Docker

-QU4RTET has two docker-compose scripts in the root directory of the project that allow you to deploy the application framework for both production and for local development, testing and sandbox instances, for example.
+The open-source EPCIS/Level-4 QU4RTET project has two docker-compose scripts in the root directory of the project that allow you to deploy the application framework for both production and for local development, testing and sandbox instances, for example.